 The card body itself becomes a secure identification tool by adding the user's picture and extra anti-fraud features – all of which have been previously developed for banknote and national ID applications and can be easily re-used in eHealthcare systems.

 Smart health cards can also include biometrics to offer strong biometric authentication making sure health services are being delivered to the right patient.

 This robust technology can also strike at the heart of fraud mechanisms, often with minimal investment in infrastructures, and without significant changes for patients and healthcare professionals.

 It protects privacy

 Finally, the smart card enables the ultimate privacy protection by filtering access to sensitive data – only authorized people can read it, such as the cardholder and their doctor.

 Smart card technology is often under-used at present, in areas where it can achieve excellent results.

 - Strong identification and authentication for patients and healthcare professionals are critical features of microchip cards and should be implemented in the healthcare sector.
 Yet this is not the case in many countries.

-- Implementing healthcare smart health cards with an identification number and PIN or biometric authentication would enable the creation of personalised online services, a quintessentially “patient-centric” approach.
+- Implementing healthcare smart health cards with an identification number and PIN or biometric authentication would enable the creation of personalized online services, a quintessentially "patient-centric" approach.
 However, these initiatives are still in the development stages.

 - Thus far, the benefits of paperless, electronic medical data exchanges have not been fully tapped.
 Yet cards have a role to play in creating consistent databases, with the automatic reading of data, and the temporary or permanent confidential local storage of additional data such as blood groups, allergies, chronic diseases, and associated treatments.